How To Start A Delivery Business

 Hire the right people

 If you’re starting out alone, you might not need to hire extra personnel to help you run the business.
 However, suppose you’re starting out with a large fleet.
-In that case, you may need to hire delivery drivers, a dispatcher to take calls, a general manager to handle scheduling and accounting, and even a marketing lead to manage your social media and SEO strategies.
+In that case, you may need to hire delivery drivers, a dispatcher to take calls, a general manager to handle scheduling and accounting, and even a marketing lead for managing your social media management and SEO strategies.
 As such, it is essential to properly interview for each role to find the right person for the job.

 Let Detrack help with starting your delivery business.